glitcj/spg/games/aison/README.md

 Every now and then, a vain is generated randomly picking stored data from previous conversations.

 ### Parameters / Control
-Things like how intrusive, forgetful, emotional, or talkative a Heme is.
+Things like how intrusive, forgetful, emotional, or talkative a Heme (or Pepe) is.